Content is Everything

 social media is twenty years old

 It didn’t take long for the accountants to catch on.
-When they realised they could half their marketing & sales departments, set their ad agency adrift, and drastically slash their media spend… well, that’s when gold fever really took hold.
+When they realised they could halve their marketing & sales departments, set their ad agency adrift, and drastically slash their media spend… well, that’s when gold fever really took hold.

 Process is nothing

-But, once again, all that was decades ago.
-Those days are well and truly over.
+Everyone moved on.
 The young people who got the whole thing going are probably themselves the VPs of Marketing at some multi-national conglomerate.

 What this means is you can no longer simply look around at what your competitors are doing and copy them.
 Just like gold-panning, the process is mandatory, but process alone will not guarantee your success.